Follow in the footsteps of Scotland’s Braveheart!

-Wallace was born in the 1270s in Elderslie, Renfrewshire, and although very little is known about his early years, it is believed he was educated by the monks of Paisley Abbey.
+Although we know very little about his early years, we do know Wallace was born in the 1270s in Elderslie, Renfrewshire.
+And it is believed he was educated by the monks of Paisley Abbey.

-As the second son of a minor noble, Wallace may have been expected to become a priest.
-Of course, his life took a very different direction…
+As the second son of a minor noble, he may have been expected to become a priest.
+However, as history tells us, his life took a very different direction…

 Renfrewshire is the perfect start and end point for your Wallace Begins trail.

-The Wallace Begins trail will take you through the national hero’s journey from his birthplace in Elderslie, to Paisley Abbey, the National Wallace Monument and then back to Dumbarton Castle where he was held before he was hung, drawn and quartered in London.
+The Wallace Begins trail will take you through the national hero’s journey.
+Starting from his birthplace in Elderslie you will head to Paisley Abbey.
+Then onto the National Wallace Monument and finally to Dumbarton Castle.Along the way you will experiance key moments in his life in Scotland.

 Wallace Begins one-day trail

-Arrive in Renfrewshire the night before for a two-night stay.
+We suggest you in Renfrewshire the night before for a two-night stay.
+This will let you get the most out of your time.
 We have a variety of accommodation options to appeal to every type of traveller.

 Follow the legend by heading to Dumbarton Castle on the River Clyde, where Wallace was held before being sent to London for his execution.